 The University of North Carolina at Greensboro is a public, coeducational, doctoral-granting, residential university chartered in 1891.

-- More than 1,000 faculty teach at all levels (freshman through graduate).
+- Approximately 1,000 faculty members teach at all levels (freshman through graduate).

 - The Lloyd International Honors College offers an intellectually challenging experience with an international focus.

 - A variety of residential colleges encourage students and faculty to teach and learn about the world around them in innovative ways.

 - Top 30 "Best Bang for the Buck Southeast Colleges," Washington Monthly